National anthem of the Islamic Republic of Afghanistan: History

 After the end of Taliban rule in 2001, a new national anthem was created for the "New Afghanistan", which, according to the 20th article of the new Afghan constitution, was to contain the names of the various ethnic groups of Afghanistan, and the formula "Allāhu Akbar" ("God is the greatest") had to be included.
 After a competition, "Millī Surūd" was declared the official national anthem in May 2006.

 After the Taliban takeover on 15 August 2021, it was replaced by "This Is the Home of the Brave".
-However, in the 2021 ICC Men's T20 World Cup in October–November, it was still played as the national anthem of Afghanistan, along with the flag of the internationally recognized Islamic Republic of Afghanistan.
+Due to the lack of international recognition of the Taliban government, the anthem is still used in sports setting such as the 2021 ICC Men's T20 World Cup in October–November, along with the flag of the internationally recognized Islamic Republic of Afghanistan.
 The Islamic Republic anthem and flag were also used in the 2022 CAFA U-19 Futsal Championship.

-Criticism

-The national anthem has been criticized several times: The Pashto language would marginalize other ethnicities, and the text still does not name all ethnic groups of the country.
-According to devout Muslims, the formula "Allāhu Akbar" should not appear in a song.

 Lyrics

+An abridged version of the anthem is often performed by military bands which omits the third and fourth stanzas for brevity (see audio sample), or the second and third stanzas for saving time to memorize all the country's ethnic groups.
+The Olympic Games uses a version of the anthem which includes all the stanzas.